YourOnly-One/content/content/p/en-ph/pages/verified.md

 ### DDFON

-These are my accounts in the Decentralised, Distributed, Federated, Open, Network; also called the Social Web, Federated SNS, and Decetralised Social Media.
+These are my accounts in the Decentralised, Distributed, Federated, Open, Network; also called the Social Web, Federated SNS, and Decentralised Social Media.

 {{< table filename="ddfon-signed" class="verified">}}